Files

 Minecraft Wiki has a separate article about each block.
 The latest version of the blockID table can be found here

 Each block has its own properties.
-When choosing a block, we have to find out whether there are any extra requirements imposed by the block nature.
+When choosing a block, we need to determine whether there are any additional requirements imposed by the block's nature.

 For example, vegetation blocks such as flowers or saplings will survive only on certain blocks underneath them, such as "Grass" or "Dirt".
-In FME we can simply copy all the points of the vegetation blocks, elevate them by 1 block, and set the blockID of those remaining on their places to "Grass".
+In FME, we can simply copy all the points of the vegetation blocks, elevate them by 1 block, and set the blockID of those remaining in their places to "Grass".

-Rail blocks need to know where their neighbor rails are located, otherwise they "will not know" how to orient themselves.
-This can be set through the blockData component and requires some extra analysis with FME.
+Rail blocks need to know where their neighbor rails are located; otherwise, they "will not know" how to orient themselves.
+This can be set via the blockData component and requires additional analysis in FME.

-For some purposes, the real nature of the blocks can be unimportant, and the main role plays their color or look.
+For some purposes, the real nature of the blocks may be unimportant, and their main role is their color or appearance.
 For example, we may want to create a physical 3D map of the world using traditional colors - dark to light blue for oceans, green through yellow and brown to white for continents:

 In FME, there are several ways of setting blockID and blockData.
 If we already have a point cloud, the PointCloudComponentAdder or PointCloudExpressionEvaluator transformers can set these components directly (see the Easter Island example).
 We can create blockID and blockData attributes on vector features with the AttributeCreator transformer.
 Then, when the vectors are turned into a point cloud using the PointCloudCombiner, we should specify these attributes to be preserved as components in the lower section of the transformer's parameters: